BurgHalle-KommunikationsDesign/burghalle-kommunikationsdesign-github.io/content/en/making/a-pdf.md

 ---
 ## Description

-Its worth to mention that with **Processing** and **DrawBot** we can not only make vector graphics as descripted in [Making a Font](/making/a-font), but also we can export our canvas as a PDF.
+It's worth to mention that with **Processing** and **DrawBot** we can not only make vector graphics as described in [Making a Font](/making/a-font), but also we can export our canvas as a PDF.

-Besides both the Python frameworks above, we can use a PHP framework called Mpdf to generate a proper PDF from HTML.
+Besides both Python frameworks above, we additionally can use the PHP framework *MPDF* to generate a proper PDF from HTML.

 ## Tools